deensh/Aurora-Labs-Project/ReadMe.md

 # **Aurora-Labs-Project**

-* This Project jenkins service, that include:
+* This Project is a jenkins service, that include:
-  * Aurora-Labs-Project job, initiate python job on any merge request and print 'Devops is great'.
+  * Aurora-Labs-Project job,which initiate python job on any merge request and print 'Devops is great'.

 ## **Getting started**